ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 ### Making the code (always) work

 I started organizing code I wrote during the last four years at https://github.com/tradestatistics/.
-There was code there that I haven't touched in more than two years, and I wrote almost no comments indicating what do the parts of the code actually do, so it was not understandable for others.
+There was code there that I haven't touched in more than two years, and I wrote almost no comments indicating what the parts of the code actually do, so it was not understandable for others.

 Reproducibility can be explained as: *"Work in a smart way so that your future-self won't ask 'Why does the code return an error?', 'What does this code do?' or 'Why did the result change if I haven't touched the script?'"*.
 My data cleaning process was not reproducible, and it was tragic to discover!
-I decided to start using RStudio Server to test the code line by line, on a fresh environment, and then dividing the code into smaller pieces and commenting what do the different sections actually do.
+I decided to start using RStudio Server to test the code line by line, in a fresh environment, and then dividing the code into smaller pieces and commenting what the different sections actually do.

-Once I had reproducible results I took a [snapshot](https://github.com/tradestatistics/packrat-library) of my packages by using packat.
+Once I had reproducible results I took a [snapshot](https://github.com/tradestatistics/packrat-library) of my packages by using packrat.
 To ensure reproducibility over time, I decided to build R from source, isolated from the system package manager and therefore avoiding accidental updates that might break the code.

 Is it worth mentioning that I'm using [DigitalOcean](https://www.digitalocean.com/) virtual machines to store the datasets and run all the services required to run an API.
 Under their [Open Source Sponsorships](https://www.digitalocean.com/open-source/) the server cost is subsidized.